ashleyidesign/web-authoring-1-fa-17/README.md

 Also, if you’re *illin’* and need to stay home, you can still attend class, via Google Hangouts; watch the lecture, and check-in with me via Slack.
 I’m flexible, just let me know what’s going on, and let’s work remotely when it makes sense.

 Bottom line, don’t miss more than six (6) classes; that’s missing 3 weeks of class, and will result in a lower grade by at least 20%.
 For example, with six (6) absences, an “A” (94–100%) becomes a “B-” (80–82%).
 And, if you think you may miss more than six (6) classes, consider dropping, else you may receive a final grade of No Credit (NC).

-### Competencies

-#### Formal

-- Proficiency in writing semantic and valid HTML and CSS
-- Proficiency in the use of semantic and decorative style for formal and expressive typography and design
-- Proficiency in designing ease-to-use “don’t make me think” navigation
-- Proficiency in designing readable and accessible content for sighted and non-sighted users
-- Proficiency in the use of color for accessible and inclusive communication for sighted and non-sighted users

-#### Technical

-- Proficiency in the technology and tools for digital design, designing in the browser, and publishing for web
-  - Illustrator or Sketch, maybe InDesign, but *not* Photoshop
-  - Text editor for authoring Markdown, HTML, and CSS
-  - Browser developer tools for inspecting and testing
-  - GitHub for development and publishing
-- Proficiency in producing both low and high fidelity comps for presentation
-  - Paper and digital

-#### Conceptual

-- Proficiency in separating content and structure from style and behavior
-- Proficiency in using a mobile first and progressive enhancement design approach
-- Proficiency in designing for the reader; designing an accessible and inclusive experience for all users and devices

 ## Support Services